 These chemicals occur in nature in plants, animals, or as in the case of oils, as a result of the breakdown of plants and animals.
 Included in the plant organic group are nicotene, rotenone, and pyrethrin.
 They are rapidly broken down by sunlight leaving little toxic residue.
 Many of these compounds have contact, stomach and fumigant action and are commonly employed in aerosol sprays for rapid knockdown.
 Petroleum oils, upon refinement, are commonly used as contact insecticides, acaricides (against mites) and ovicides (against the egg) and are applied both during the dormant and growing period of plants.
-In general, oils suffocate the insect, mite or egg by covering it with a thin fllm which prevents normal exchange of oxygen.
+In general, oils suffocate the insect, mite or egg by covering it with a thin film which prevents normal exchange of oxygen.
+Biological insecticides, naturally occurring diseases of the insects, can also be used for insect control.
+The best known are the bacterial disease agents Bacillus thurengiensis and B. popillae.